 If you are using liquid oil in your recipe such as brownies, take the measuring cup that you used to measure the oil and turn it upside down in the baking pan while you are mixing the brownies.
-The oil will then pool in bottom of pan.
-Use your fingers or wax paper to coat the pan as your directions recommend.

 I like to keep ready made wax paper squares with margarine or butter that I get out of an empty butter container or margarine container.